scaleoutsean/solidfire-linux/README.md

 ### NetApp H410C (and H300E/H500E/H700E)

 - Consider disabling IPv6 on interfaces used on iSCSI network(s), if you don't have other, IPv6-capable iSCSI targets in your environment
 - Recent Linux distributions come with all drivers required and some (like RHEL) may be more prescriptive and support only specific versions.
-But, as mentioned above, free feel to download and use any driver version that works for you and that is supported by your distro (if you care about that).
+But, as mentioned above, free feel to download and use any driver version that works for you and that is supported by your distribution (if you care about that).
   - Mellanox ConnectX-4 Lx NIC driver ([Mellanox EN and OFED Drivers](https://www.mellanox.com/products/adapter-ethernet-sw) - mlnx-en-dkms ensures auto-rebuild on kernel change.
 NOTE: [NIC firmware](https://www.mellanox.com/support/firmware/connectx4lxen) tested with various Mellanox drivers is distributed separately, so best take it easy to rushing with driver updates!
 A safe approach is to use latest firmware recommended for NetApp HCI (with VMware) and use the latest driver that works with that firmware version.
   - (Optional, for those who use RJ-45 NIC ports) Intel X550 NIC driver ([v5.7.1](https://downloadcenter.intel.com/download/14687/Intel-Network-Adapter-Driver-for-PCIe-Intel-10-Gigabit-Ethernet-Network-Connections-Under-Linux-))
   - (Optional) [ASpeed Linux Driver](https://www.aspeedtech.com/support.php?fPath=24) - to address the cosmetic "/lib/firmware/ast_dp501_fw.bin for module ast" warning